 Overall, Dykstra recommends sticking to a nutrient-dense, balanced diet that includes plenty of vegetables and fruits, because eating enough fiber is a natural remedy for acid reflux.

 "Produce is high in fiber and also provides helpful antioxidants that can help reduce chronic inflammation," she says.

-Indeed, diets low in fiber are associated with delayed gastric emptying and poor gut motility (when food doesn't move through your system as quickly as it should), which can cause acid reflux and increase the risk of GERD, per a June 2018 study in World Journal of Gastroenterology.
+Indeed, diets low in fiber are associated with delayed gastric emptying and poor gut motility (when food doesn't move through your system as quickly as it should), which can cause reflux and increase the risk of GERD, per a June 2018 study in World Journal of Gastroenterology.
 Fiber may also help neutralize stomach acid.

 Beyond fruits and veggies, high-fiber foods include: